AndyOGo/stylelint-declaration-strict-value/README.md

 }
 ```

-**Note** In case you still want to define a default list of allowed keyswords, you can with the empty `""` string property name, like:
+**Note** In case you still want to define a default list of allowed keywords, you can with the empty `""` string property name, like:

 ```js
 // .stylelintrc